ShahNewazKhan/zapper-tha/README.md

 After defining the contract's address and ABI, the script uses the to_checksum_address method from eth_utils to ensure that the contract address is properly formatted with checksum.

-Finally, the script declares several methods to interact with the smart contract.
-The methods include transferring tokens, approving token transfers, querying token balances, querying the owner's address, and querying the symbol of the token.
-The script also defines a method to set certain parameters for the token contract, such as maximum fee and basis points.
-Additionally, the script contains several functions to manage blacklists, pausing and unpausing the token contract, and checking for upgrades to the contract.

 ### Run balance extractor
 ```bash